EternityForest/barrel.css/README.md

 It is a combination of classless styles, a mix of high and low level utilities, and a tiny selection of components.

 It supports automatic dark/light theme switching with the system preference.
+It's simple enough that it should work on old browsers, but the colors might not look right.
+Update your browsers!

 This is used as the internal KaithemAutomation CSS framework.
 See it[(Here on Github Pages!](https://eternityforest.github.io/barrel.css)